prasanth1586/LinkNet3D/README.md

-# 🔷 LinkNet3D: A Custom Backbone for OpenPCDet
+# 🔷 LinkNet3D: A 3D-OD Model

 This repository provides the **LinkNet3D** backbone implementation for use within the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) 3D object detection framework.